metal-crow/Dark-Souls-1-Overhaul/README.md

 * Crash handler and reporter

 * Backstab distance and angle has been reduced.
 (60 degrees to 45, 1.5 distance to 1)

+* Communication between mod and non-mod users, to support crossplay

+* Mod file hot-swapping, so features of this mod can be dynamically turned off and on as needed.